 - The bullet points are optional evaluation questions

-If you edit a template, any interview kits that were using that template will not be updated.
+If you edit a template, any interview kits are using that template will not be updated.
 To apply the editing changes, the new template must be added to the job in the job editor.